izelnakri/riotjs-redux-experiment/README.md

 - optimize the gulp build process

 some other things I might do in future:
+- copy sharing = backend / frontend / multi-lang
+- fingerprinting for assets(so very long cache durations)
 - lazy loading scripts, and scripts based on lazy-loading
 - form validations
 - tests (unit test on the store, API test)
 - form generation from js
-- front-end copy + expression read
-- copy sharing = backend / frontend / multi-lang
 - async load order
 - real-time comm. (socket.io)
 - error reporting(needs Raven)